sandialabs/coek/lib/libcoek/doc/components_elementary.rst

 Expressions
 -----------

-A COEK expression is formed by performing arithmetic operations on COEK variables, parameters and set indices, including operations with constant values.
+A Coek expression is formed by performing arithmetic operations on Coek variables, parameters and set indices, including operations with constant values.
 For example:

 .. code:: C++